A Guide to Understanding Texas Real Estate Liens

 I have liens on my property and need to sell it.
 Now what?

-If you’re not on a time crunch, you can list your home on the traditional real estate market through the Multiple Listing Service (MLS).
-The Buying Katy team has had great success in working with homeowners who have liens on their properties.
+If you're not on a time crunch, you can list your home on the traditional real estate market through the Multiple Listing Service (MLS).
+The Roots & Wings Realty Group has had great success in working with homeowners who have liens on their properties.

 If you need to sell your home fast, contact AMI today to find out how we can help you liquidate your property quickly – even if it has liens against it.
 We can make you a cash offer on your property and typically close in less than seven business days, and cover all closing costs.
 Fill out this form to receive a no-obligation cash offer, regardless of what condition it's in or what situation you are currently facing.